 The question itself is not one that gets a lot of thought, but it is also a question which provides insight into a number of common wireless problems.
 Many network engineers are familiar with carrier sense multiple access (CSMA) with collision detection (CD).
-However, a wireless network does not detect collisions.
-A wireless collision is interference.
-The receiver just hears it as noise, and the transmitter must retry its transmission.
-Collisions are inevitable in a wireless network.
-Still, the 802.11 standard defines a system for collision avoidance.
+However, a wireless network does not detect collisions like a wired network does.
+Instead, the 802.11 standard defines a system for collision avoidance (CSMA/CA).
 The vendor-neutral CWNP white paper on 802.11 Arbitration goes into great detail explaining CSMA/CA, but here we hope to just give a basic overview of the topic in order to help wireless network administrators and engineers understand how wireless devices access the wireless medium (WM).

 An easy analogy for WLAN communication is a polite conversation.
 Imagine a group of people sitting around a table.
 One person may have organized the discussion and will announce the start of it.
 Then each person will look around and listen to see if anyone else is talking.
 If no one is talking, one person will speak while everyone else is silent.
 When that person has finished, the intended recipient will acknowledge that the speaker was heard.
 Then everyone looks around and listens again.
 Another random person may begin speaking, but it is possible two or more people may begin speaking at the same time.
 This creates noise and the speakers will stop.
 They will look and listen again, and at a random time another speaker will start again.
 In this example, the participants easily detect a "collision" because they hear each other.
 However, an 802.11 WLAN is half-duplex, and so to fix this analogy we have to imagine that once a person starts speaking, they cannot listen at the same time.
 They only know they were not heard because they never received an acknowledgement.